 To work the math for your PPC strategy, ask this question: how much can I spend while still making a profit?

 It sounds obvious, but it’s a question that many marketers don’t have the answer to.
 Once you establish your acceptable margins, you can begin to calculate how much you can afford to spend on PPC while staying profitable.

-The best way is to start with a specific ROI in mind, based on what you are selling.
-For example, an apparel company might know that it only needs a $2.5 ROI to be profitable, whereas an electronics retailer may need $5 per dollar spent due to their lower margins.
+The best way is to start with a specific return on investment in mind, based on what you are selling.
+For example, an apparel company might know that it only needs a $2.5 ROI to be profitable, whereas an electronics retailer may need to earn $5 per dollar spent due to their lower margins.

-Margins can also fluctuate based on product line (i.e., shoes may have a higher markup than shirts) so the ROI would be different for the different product lines.
+Margins can also fluctuate based on product line (e.g., shoes may have a higher markup than shirts), so the ROI would be different for the different product lines.

 Charting the Waters of PPC Profitability

-While it is ideal to look at revenue in a holistic way – i.e. combined with all of your online marketing efforts – you can still calculate whether PPC itself is profitable.
+While it is ideal to look at revenue in a holistic way – i.e., combined with all of your online marketing efforts – you can, and should, calculate whether your PPC strategy by itself is profitable.

-Knowing what you should expect to pay for a click, knowing how much you can pay for a sale, and knowing when you need a change in strategy are the three big questions you need to address when launching a PPC campaign that will drive profitable results.
+Ultimately, building a successful PPC campaign relies on knowing what you should expect to pay for a click, knowing how much you can pay for a sale, and knowing when you need a change in strategy.
+Address these three big questions prior to launching pay per click marketing, and you will see far better results.